Prediction of Unproductive Behaviors of Female Second Year High School Students Based on Meta-Emotion, Androgynous Personality and Family Functioning

 Authors

-1 Associate Professor, Department of psychology, University of Maragheh, Maragheh, Iran.
+1 Assistant Professor, Department of Psychology, Faculty of Literature and Humanities, University of Maragheh, Maragheh, Iran.

 10.22034/jmpr.2023.58187.5782